-This course will enable the students to design the various microbial fermentation products and their production, purification for various applications.
+This course will enable the students to design the various microbial fermentation products and their production, purification for various applications and to enhance the entrepreneurship

-UNIT-I
+UNIT I - Fermenter

 Design of a basic fermenter, bioreactor configuration, design features, computer control of fermentation process, measurement and control of process.
 Types of Bioreactors and its functions.